-When you book the flight alone, a round-trip ticket comes out to close to around $500 per traveler.
+When you book the flight alone, a round-trip ticket comes out to close to $740.

-The same room at the Four Points (one king bed) is listed at around $170 per night when booked on its own.
+The same room at The Chelsea Harbour Hotel and Spa (one twin suite) is listed at around $190 per night when booked on its own.

-Booking the flight and hotel for the same trip separately nets a total cost of $2,158.23.
-That means booking a travel package saves you a little more than $50.
-This might not seem like a lot, but it is still savings you can apply toward food and other expenses at your destination.
-Plus, booking takes less time when it is done together.
+Booking the flight and hotel for the same trip separately nets a total cost of $2,885.88.
+That means booking a travel package saves you a little more $100.
+This might not seem like a lot, but it’s savings you can apply toward food and other expenses at your destination.
+Plus, booking takes less time when it’s done together.